What is Halal Certification?

 Overview of Pakistan Halal Standard

-These are the following Halal Standards in Pakistan as follows
+These are the following Halal Standards in Pakistan are as follows

 2) Normative References.